oskarnesheim/WebDev_project2/Docs/Choices.md

 ### Component testing

 We have made component tests for several of the components we have in out app.
 In some of the tests, the coverage rate is not that high.
 This is because some of the functionality is tested through the end-to-end tests.

+### Recoil

+We have used the recoil to store the state of filters, sorting, search, pages and team.
+We have chosen to use recoil because it is easy to use and it is easy to share the state between components.

+Most of these states are used in multiple components, and therefore it is nice to have them in recoil.
+The team is also stored in local storage.
+The reason for this is that while also wanting to have them available in recoil state to have easy access to its state, and at the same time keep the user experience we want by saving it in localstorage.
+We have modified atoms.tsx so that it is possible to store atoms without adding them to session storage.
+We see the search value as not necessary to have in session storage, so it is only stored as a recoil state.
+The majority of the atoms are still stored in session storage as well, but the implementation has been changed so that unnecessary calls to session storage are not made.
+Regardless of whether the states are stored in session storage or not, they are all used in various components, and here we see recoil state as necessary.

 # TODO: Vidar